Photo by Tom Parkes

 Then expand.
 Domain by domain, system by system.
 Small teams working on focused areas, each building on specifications.
 Each regenerating as better technologies emerge.

-The organizations that move now will establish compounding advantages.
+The organisations that move now will establish compounding advantages.
 Each quarter they adopt new AI capabilities faster than competitors.
 Each year the gap widens.
 Three years from now, they operate at a different speed entirely.

 The future belongs to companies that can adapt faster than the future changes.